zblz/naima/docs/dataformat.rst

       20.9     7.26e-15        1.70e-15        1.50e-15        0
       30.5     9.58e-16        5.60e-16        4.25e-16        0

-A data table to be used with gammafit can then be read with the `astropy.io.ascii` reader::
+A data table to be used with naima can then be read with the `astropy.io.ascii` reader::

     >>> from astropy.io import ascii